90th birthday for Loretta Steil

-NORMAL — Loretta Steil, formerly Loretta Alexander and Loretta Jarvis, of Normal will celebrate her 90th birthday with an open house on Saturday, Oct.
+NORMAL — Loretta Steil, formerly Loretta Alexander and Loretta Jarvis, of Normal will celebrate her 90th birthday with an open house from 1:30-4:30 p.m. on Saturday, Oct.
 30 at College Park Christian Church, 116 N. Cottage Ave., Normal.

 Loretta was born on Oct.
 28, 1931 in rural Bloomington.
 She has three children: Dale (Janet) Jarvis; Brian Jarvis; and Scott Jarvis.
 She also has five grandchildren.